Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Related Work

 In recent years, deep learning has significantly improved the accuracy of CD through its ability to extract relevant features from raw data.
-Changemask~\cite{ChangeMask} decouples SCD into temporal semantic segmentation and BCD, and combines these two tasks into a unified encoder-transformer-decoder framework.
-MDENet~\cite{MDENet} uses MDCM to capture object features in frequency and spatial domains across times, and MFGatt to reduce style impact, focusing on object location.
-JFRNet~\cite{Triple} introduces a three-branch network that takes joint bi-temporal features as unified input, enabling each branch to perceive the semantic relevance of the two time points without any additional interaction operations.
-DecoderFusion~\cite{DecoderFusion} enhances CD decoding features by leveraging the feature differences between two semantic segmentation decoding branches.
+C-3PO~\cite{C-3PO} reframes CD as a semantic segmentation task, proposing a new paradigm that adapts existing powerful segmentation networks for CD by introducing a dedicated module to learn different change types.
+S²PNet~\cite{S2PNet} enhances CD in complex VHR scenes by introducing a self-structured feature pyramid for better multi-scale object cognition.
+MHF²-Net~\cite{MHFNet} addresses the multi-scale object detection challenge in VHR CD by proposing a hierarchical feature fusion network that explicitly enhances high-frequency details.
+AGFormer~\cite{AGFormer} introduces a novel transformer-based model that mitigates classifier bias from class imbalance in CD by using an anchor-guided regularization strategy on a hypersphere to ensure better inter-class separability and intra-class balance.
 CdSC~\cite{Csdc} introduces a cross-differential semantic consistency network that explores the differences in bi-temporal features while maintaining their semantic consistency.
 HGINet~\cite{HGINet} builds a multi-level perception aggregation network with a pyramid architecture to extract features that distinguish different categories across multiple levels.
 However, these methods only consider single-modal data, i.e., images, while neglecting the rich semantic information embedded in multimodal data, thus encountering a performance bottleneck.